What I Learned Today About Preparing Salads

 According to Food Network Magazine, triple-washed greens are washed and rinsed three times before packaging to "remove dirt, pesticides, and bugs."
 And they also say they are safe to eat right out of the packaging.

-You will pay up for triple-washed, but it could be worth it if you want to save time.
+You will pay for triple-washed, but it could be worth it to save time.
 How much will you pay up?
 According to the article, a "22-ounce bag of whole unwashed romaine hearts is about $4.00 ..... prewashed romaine leaves cost about the same for just seven ounces.
-O.K., maybe I'll go back to washing my own lettuce.
+O.K., I'll go back to washing my lettuce.

 So here's my question: how did they determine three times washing is the magic number?
 When I buy unwashed greens at home, I only give them a bath once in the salad spinner, and they seem fine to me.
 What if I washed them twice?
 Is that still not good enough?